Notes on the Geography of Pakistan: Jahangir's Tomb

 Mid-19th century photographs show a jungle where today there's lawn.
 But other uses were made of this ground: T.H.
 Thornton and Lockwood Kipling (Rudyard's father) published a Lahore guidebook in 1876, and in it they wrote that "the garden has for a long time been in the hands of cultivators."
 (Aijazuddin, 1991, p.
 36.)

-Water once babbled over these sloping stones.
+Water once babbled over this sloping stone.
 (For a glimpse of what it looked like, see the rainy-day pictures of Akbar's tomb at Sikandra, near Agra.)

 Brickwork over the channel.

 Wonder where the water came from?
 Here's the answer.
-It was raised by Persian wheel.
+It was raised by a Persian wheel.